 Street frontage shall be measured parallel to the centerline of the public street.
-Where a zoning lot has more than one public street frontage, street frontage shall be the combined linear street frontage.
+Where a zoning lot has more than

 D. Sign Clearance

 The sign clearance shall be measured from the highest point of the ground directly below the sign to the lowest point of the sign structure.